• Skip to primary navigation

 • While waiting for the water to boil, drizzle olive oil in a large skillet over medium heat.

-• Add the chili flakes (to taste) and the broccoli rabe to the sauce pan and sauté for a few minutes.
+• Add the chili flakes (to taste) and the broccoli rabe to the pan and sauté for a few minutes.

 • Add the cavatelli to the salted boiling water.
 Homemade cavatelli take only a few minutes to cook.
 When they float to the top, they are done.